Slice of pumpkin pie topped with whipped cream on a round wooden plate in front of fall decorations on a wooden surface (with logo overlay)

 Preparation

-Place the crust on a baking sheet to catch anything that may spillover.
+Place the crust on a baking sheet to catch anything that may spill over.
 Trust me, it’s much easier to do this and clean the pan later than the oven.
-Fill the pie with the blended filling.
-It will be extremely full, but you want it to be to the top of the crust.
+Fill the pie with the blended pumpkin pie filling.
+It will be extremely full, but you want the pumpkin filling to be to the top of the crust.

 Pumpkin pie filling mixed together in a pie crust on a metal sheet pan on a wooden surface

-Very carefully move the pie to the oven and bake it for about 40-45 minutes, until a toothpick inserted about one inch from the edge comes out clean.
-Serve the pie warm or let cool before serving.
+Very carefully move the pie to the preheated oven and bake it for about 40-45 minutes, until a toothpick inserted about one inch from the edge comes out clean.
+Serve the pie warm or let it cool to room temperature on a wire rack before serving.
 Top with whipped cream if desired.

 Slice of pumpkin pie topped with whipped cream on a round wooden plate in front of fall decorations on a wooden surface (vertical)